 Contact Dansker & Aspromonte for Legal Advice and Representation

 Why choose us?

 - We won’t charge you any fees until we win or settle

 - We strive for maximum compensation for accident victims

-- We boast an over 95% success rate at trial
+- We have a winning record of success at trial

 Our skilled attorneys at our New York City personal injury firm are highly qualified in the area of brain and neurological injuries.
 We have the necessary resources and experience required to obtain the best possible outcome for you.